Step-By-Step Password Change Instructions

 The most complicated step of the whole process is finding your user Profile/Edit Profile pages.

-e.
 If your old password is recognized and your new password meets our criteria as described above, then the system should immediately update your password.
-You will see a confirmation message.

 Be prepared for the site to log you out on every browser/device where you are logged in, though it may not do so until you refresh your browser.
 You can then log back in with your newly-changed password.
 It is usually preferable to login with the combination of *username + password* instead of *email address + password*, unless you have taken the following step: